 A precinct is the smallest political unit in the country.
 It is your neighborhood.
-You know the people and you know what issues are most important.
-The precinct is where politics most impacts you, and where you can make the biggest difference in your life and for your community.
+You know the people and you know what issues are the most important.
+The precinct level is where politics most impacts you and where you can make the biggest difference in your life and for your community.

 Contact for questions:

 The leaders of our Precinct Delegate team are Lori Brickman and Judy Pelto.
 You can reach them at PDteam@gtdems.org.

 The role of the precinct delegate is to serve as the bridge between voters and the Democratic Party.
 As a delegate you will: